Outdoor Fun

 Balmorhea State Park in West Texas

-As the home to the largest spring-fed swimming pool in the U.S. it’s a must stop after a hot day of traveling.
-Conveniently located along Interstate 10 in-between Fort Stockton and El Paso, find a pool with lots of space for lounging along with a bath house along with a snack bar located inside a Texas State Park
+Conveniently located along Interstate 10 in between Fort Stockton and El Paso, there’s a pool with depths of 25 feet plus lots of space for lounging.
+Visitors will find a bathhouse along with a snack bar inside Balmorhea State Park

 Balmorhea State Park Guide